RandomNameORG/kitten-crypto-mining-ventures/README.md

 ![Kitten](README/Kitten.png)

 ## License

-Include a license for your project.
-For example: "This project is licensed under the MIT License - see the LICENSE.md file for details"
+This project is licensed under the MIT License - see the LICENSE file for details